Hot (Inna song): Background and composition

 As a child Inna became interested in music, with her mother, grandmother and grandfather singing as a hobby.
 She attended the Colegiul Economic (Economy College) in Mangalia, later studying political science at Ovidius University in Constanța.
 Inna also took singing lessons and participated in music festivals, while unsuccessfully auditioning for the Romanian band A.S.I.A.
 When Inna worked in an office, her manager heard her singing and contacted Play & Win.
 Adopting the stage name Alessandra in 2008, she approached a pop-rock style, which switched to "commercial" minimal-infused house music after changing her stage name to Inna.

 "Hot" was entirely written and produced by Play & Win members Sebastian Barac, Radu Bolfea and Marcel Botezan, and was released as the first single from Inna's debut studio album of the same name (2009).
 It was sent to Romanian radio station Vibe FM on 12 August 2008, where it was played for the first time during the radio programme Request 629.
 During an interview with Romanian website Music Pass, Inna stated: "[Play & Win] presented us 'Hot' [...] which I didn't like.
 It sounded weird and different from what I had learned from [my music teacher]. [...]
 It was a little strange, much more effects, [...] something like S.F."
 The track had been previously offered to Romanian singer Alessia to record, who however rejected it as it did not match her standards.
 On another occasion, Inna stated that the track emerged "out of fun" and that its success surprised her.

-"Hot" has been described as an "unadulterated and stylised" trance-inspired electro house song.
+"Hot" has been described as an "unadulterated and stylised" trance-inspired electro house and popcorn song.
 Its hook: "Fly like you do it / Like you're high like you do it / Like you fly like do it / Like a woman" is repeated multiple times throughout the track.
 Male "la la la" vocals complement "Hot", which according to Paul Lester of The Guardian sound "as though a hunky waiter from the local beach cafe wandered into shot".
 BBC's Fraser McAlpine noticed that the singer "is clearly using the words to this song as a kind of percussion to break up the music", which contains "ticky" synthesizer sounds similar to German band Boney M.'s "Ma Baker" (1977), and "trancey, hypnotic" beats.
 The word "hot" is never mentioned throughout the single.
 According to Inna, its verses and refrain are interpretable, with her stating that the "Do it like a woman" lines were not meant to have a pornographic connotation.
+"Hot" was part of a broader movement in which several Romanian popcorn songs would experience success internationally, promopting the genre to become mainstream.